How fast the omicron variant is spreading in the world

 This project will be updated.

-Leslie Shapiro contributed to this report.
+Leslie Shapiro and Leo Dominguez contributed to this report.